Aurelian-Nkonde/Aurelian-Nkonde/README.md

 - 👋 Hola, bienvenido.
-Mi nombre es Aurelian-Nkonde(all spanish that i know lol)
+Mi nombre es Aureliano-Nkonde.
-- 👀 I’m a curious person
+- 👀 I love technology.
+I love the ups and downs of it.
+It's never all roses and petals, but I love the comfort of fixing an error that has been racking my head.
+It's truly a       win for me.
-- 🌱 I’m currently working with Typescript/Javascript technologies
+- 🌱 I’m currently working with javascript and typescript. but i'm also venturing into C(the beginning)
 - 💞️ I’m open for any collaborations
 - 📫 here's my email address, aurelianrobot@gmail.com